Weekend Home Improvement Projects

 6. Closet Organization

 Add any number of readily available shelving and rollout pieces.
-"A lot of people really enjoy this type of project," says Lipford.
+“A lot of people really enjoy this type of DIY project,” says Lipford.
+This budget-friendly project can bring order and more time to your day.

 Tip: Purge closet first.
 If you haven't worn it in the last year, it may be time to say bye-bye.